dora-metrics/pelorus/docs/Noobaa.md

 INFO[0007] ✅ Exists:  "noobaa-admin"
 ```

-### Create NooBaa bucket
+5. Create the NooBaa bucket.

-We use default `thanos` bucket name.
-User may choose any bucket name.
+> **Note:** Pelorus uses the `thanos` bucket name by default, but users can choose any bucket name.
-To create `thanos` NooBaa bucket:

 ```
 noobaa bucket create thanos
 ```

-At any time to check if the bucket was created succesfully and it's healthy run the command:
+6. Verify the bucket was successfully created and running properly.
 ```
 noobaa bucket status thanos
 ```

-## Update Pelorus Configuration
+## Updating Pelorus Configuration
+Follow the steps below to update the Pelorus stack.

-To update our Pelorus stack, follow the instructions provided in the [Long Term Storage](Install.md#configure-long-term-storage-recommended).
+1. Follow the instructions provided in the [Long Term Storage](Install.md#configure-long-term-storage-recommended) procedure of the Install Guide.

-Ensure that `<s3 access key>`, `<s3 secred access key>` and `<bucket name>` are used from the [Deploy NooBaa
-](#deploy-noobaa) step and `s3.noobaa.svc` as bucket access point.
+1. Verify the `<s3 access key>`, `<s3 secred access key>`, and `<bucket name>` from the installation are used, and `s3.noobaa.svc` is used as the bucket access point.